Homemade Spaghetti Sauce is a simple and classic recipe that can be used in so many different ways!

 How to Make Spaghetti Sauce

-Also make sure you don’t rinse your spaghetti, the starches in the pasta will thicken the sauce slightly too!
+Be sure not to rinse the pasta after draining.
+The starches in the pasta will thicken the sauce slightly and help it stick to the noodles!

 To freeze spaghetti sauce, simply cool completely, pour into freezer bags, label and lay flat in the freezer.
-How simple is that!
-Since one serving is never enough when making spaghetti sauce, double or triple this for freezing so you’ll always have plenty on hand!
+When making spaghetti sauce, double or triple this for freezing so you’ll always have plenty on hand!

 More Zesty Pasta Recipes